lucashaensch/ch-charts/README.md

 [1]: http://jquery.com/download/ "jQuery"
 [2]: http://flotcharts.org/ "Flot"

-####Let's make it clear
+###Example

-I've made an example page called 'opt.html' where you can have an idea of its simpleness.
+I've made an example page called `opt.html` where you can have an idea of its simpleness.

     <html>
      <head>